codecrafting-io/asus-setup-tool/README.md

 - Create a better consistent dependency services and assets, for ASIO, AXSP, using the latest files from Armoury Crate installation.
 You can find them on `Patches` folder
 - Proper setup of AXSP and AsusCertService before AuraSync/LiveDash installation.
 The easiest way found was just launching the AiSuite 3 setup.
 When launched, both services are installed, even if you don't do anything in the wizard setup.
 The ASUS Setup quickly launches the AiSuite 3 after being patched and as soon the wizard opens the services are installed and setup can be closed.
 - Patch LightingService to work with LiveDash.
-In case you install LiveDash, is necessary to replace the file `MBIsSupported.dll` for the LightingService present on version 1.07.60.
+In case you install LiveDash, is necessary to replace the file `MBIsSupported.dll` for the LightingService present on AuraSync version 1.07.60.
 Without that patching, it is very likely you see a message like `ASUS's device no found !!` or the App won't even open.
-After decompiling the application, it was noticed that was related to the LightingService and MBIsSupported.dll.
-This section inside `MainWindow.xaml.cs` is key for LiveDash function:
+After decompiling the application, it was noticed that relation looking inside the section of `MainWindow.xaml.cs` function:

     ```c#
     private void GetCOMService()